vignesh-aws-devops/terraform-aws-infra-cicd-pipeline/README.md

-# 🚀 Terraform CI/CD Pipeline on AWS
+# 🚀 Automated Terraform CI/CD Pipeline on AWS

 Automated the provisioning and management of AWS infrastructure using a fully integrated CI/CD pipeline powered by Terraform, AWS CodePipeline, and CodeBuild.
 This setup ensures faster, repeatable, and error-free deployments — all triggered by code commits on GitHub!